trinker/formality/README.md

 *N* = *n*<sub>*f*</sub> + *n*<sub>*c*</sub>

+This yields an *F-measure* between 0 and 100%, with completely contextualizes language on the zero end and completely formal language on the 100 end.

 Please see the following references for more details about formality and the *F-measure*:

 -   Heylighen, F. (1999).
 Advantages and limitations of formal expression.
 Foundations of Science, 4, 25-56.
     <a href="http://link.springer.com/article/10.1023%2FA%3A1009686703349">doi:10.1023/A:1009686703349</a>
 -   Heylighen, F. & Dewaele, J.-M. (1999).
 Formality of language:
     Definition, measurement and behavioral determinants.
 Center "Leo Apostel", Free University of Brussels.
 Retrieved from